AJGreaves/familyhub/README.md

 Special thanks to my mentor Simen Daehlin for his never-ending patience and willingness to teach me not only what code works, but what is expected of my websites and code in industry.

 # Contact
-To contact me fee free to send me an email to
+To contact me feel free to email

  `gilhespy (dot) anna (at) gmail (dot) com`